-When we open in Spring 2018, we hope to offer 101 level classes for our main workshop areas: woodworking, metalworking, blacksmithing, robotics/IT, glassblowing, pottery, textiles, and digital photography.
+When we open in 2018, we hope to offer 101 level classes for our main workshop areas: woodworking, metalworking, blacksmithing, robotics/IT, glassblowing, pottery, textiles, and digital photography.
 As our membership grows, we will expand our offerings for more experienced community members.

 Do I have to be a member to take classes or workshops at LaunchSpace?

 No, although we will likely offer discounted rates on classes and workshops for LaunchSpace members.